iguessthislldo/opendds-devguide-converter/devguide/the_dcps_information_repository.rst

 Currently only static specification of federation topology is available.
 This means that each DCPS Information Repository, as well as each application using a federated DDS service, needs to include federation configuration as part of its configuration data.
-This is done by specifying each available repository within the federation to each participating process and assigning each repository to a different key value in the configuration files as described in Section :ref:`Configuring for Multiple DCPSInfoRepo Instances`.
+This is done by specifying each available repository within the federation to each participating process and assigning each repository to a different key value in the configuration files as described in Section :ref:`run_time_configuration--configuring-for-multiple-dcpsinforepo-instances`.

 Each application and repository must include the same set of repositories in its configuration information.
 Failover sequencing will attempt to reach the next repository in numeric sequence (wrapping from the last to the first) of the repository key values.
 This sequence is unique to each application configured, and should be different to avoid overloading any individual repository.

 Once the topology information has been specified, then repositories will need to be started with two additional command line arguments.
-These are shown in Table 9-1.
+These are shown in :ref:`Table 9-1 <the_dcps_information_repository--reftable30>`.
 One, ``-FederationId <value>``, specifies the unique identifier for a repository within the federation.
 This is a 32 bit numeric value and needs to be unique for all possible federation topologies.